 - What To Expect In Alexander Technique Lessons.

 The Alexander Technique is a recognised holistic therapy.
-It is an Alternative Medicine treatment, outside of traditional medical methodologies, yet able to be used as a Complementary therapy which can be used alongside traditional therapeutic practice.
+This means it is an Alternative Medicine, not part of prescribed or allopathic medicine, and is also a Complementary therapy meaning it can be offered alongside other therapeutic practices.

 The therapy focuses on teaching students to improve their posture and specific body movements.
 This is believed to correct poor posture habits and prevent pain and problems associated with them.

 Therapists teaching this technique focus on methods that help eradicate and prevent tension in the body.
 This tension is believed to lead to issues such as neck and back pain, stiffness in the shoulders and other related musculoskeletal problems.